Meet Your Florence Faculty!

 Class: Renaissance Art History*

 Mazzanti has been teaching in study abroad programs for the last 20 years specializing in 1400 & 1500 Art, Architecture and Italian Gardens.
 She received her terminal degree from the Università di Firenze.
 She has also worked in administration as Dean of Academic Affairs for a Florentine study abroad program.
-Currently she teaches at Pepperdine University and has for the past 10 years.
+Mazzanti has taught for Pepperdine University for the past 10 years.
+She joined Lipscomb's program in Florence in the fall of 2015.

 Dafne views the city of Florence and its art as her classroom.
 Her job of educator has the objective of widening your point of view, while helping you identify the implications that art history, philosophy, ideas and thinking have on the present world.